Home E English

 Reading

 At the early stages of their learning, students are taught to read using a phonic-based approach, in conjunction with learning, to recognise sight words and developing reading strategies such as using context.
-Higher up the school, students read a range of accessible, yet challenging, texts to explore language and structure.
-Through their study of both fiction and non-fiction, their vocabulary flourishes and they understand how writers effectively communicate their views by constructing their work in a very conscious fashion.
+In later years, students read a range of accessible, yet challenging, texts to explore language and structure.
+Through their study of both fiction and non-fiction, their vocabulary flourishes and they understand how writers effectively communicate their ideas through choice of language and narrative.

 Our students locate, explain, analyse and evaluate written text whilst embedding quotations as evidence.
 Additionally, the students build up a bank of literary terminology to identify the writers’ methods.
-We find their own writing is then enhanced by the techniques they have learnt from studying these different authors and genres.
+We find their own writing is then enhanced by the techniques they have learnt from studying various authors and genres.

 Our School